-Skyroam Mobile Wifi is one of the best gifts for digital nomads who need to be constantly connected.
+Solis Mobile Wifi (formerly Skyroam) is one of the best gifts for digital nomads who need to be constantly connected.

 It’s a pay-as-you-go hotspot that provides fast internet connection in over 130 connections.

-By giving Skyroam as a gift, your traveler will always have a backup plan and will never have to worry about losing connection again.
+By giving Solis as a gift, your traveler will always have a backup plan and will never have to worry about losing connection again.

 #3.)
 Surfshark VPN Subscription

 Speaking of safety, health isn’t the only thing your traveler has to worry about.
-When you become a digital nomad, you need to be extra careful to protect their data.
+When you become a digital nomad, you need to be extra careful to protect your data.

 When using public wifi—as they probably do all the time on the road—their sensitive personal data (credit card numbers, passwords, etc) is at risk to hackers.

 Fortunately, if they’re using a VPN, they can encrypt their information and “hide” it from digital thieves.
-There are many VPNs out there, but one of the most popular choices for travelers is ExpressVPN.
+There are many VPNs out there, but one of the best values for travelers is Surfshark.